Khosrow Adeli, Ph.D., FCACB, NACB, DABCC

-Dr. Adeli has been actively involved in both basic and clinical laboratory research, holding a number of prominent research operating grants.
-To date he has published over 200 peer reviewed articles and abstracts which are primarily in the areas of lipoprotein metabolism, insulin resistance, and pediatric reference intervals.
-He has received several national and international awards for research excellence including the Merck Senior Investigator Award of the Canadian Lipoprotein Conference (2008), the Canadian Society of Clinical Chemistry National Award for Outstanding Contributions to Clinical Chemistry (2006), Canadian Academy of Clinical Biochemistry National Award (2004), the Canadian Society of Clinical Chemistry Research Excellence Award (1999), Bristol-Meyers Squib Young Investigator (1995), the Merck Senior Investigator Award (1997), and the Simon-Pierre Noel Award (2001) from the Canadian Lipoprotein Conference.
+He has been actively involved in both basic and clinical laboratory research since 1988 and has published over 200 articles and abstracts to date.
+He has received several national and international awards for research excellence including the Merck Senior Investigator Award of the Canadian Lipoprotein Conference (2008), the Canadian Society of Clinical Chemistry National Award for outstanding contributions to clinical chemistry (2006), Canadian Academy of Clinical Biochemistry National Award (2004), the Canadian Society of Clinical Chemistry Research Excellence Award (1999), Bristol-Meyers Squib Young Investigator (1995), the Merck Senior Investigator Award (1997), and the Simon-Pierre Noel Award (2001) from the Canadian Lipoprotein Conference.